pldn/LDWizard-old/docs/design.md

 ### 4.2 LD Wizard configuration component

 This section specifies the LD Wizard configuration component and its interfaces.
-This component presents the Graphical User Interface (GUI) that the general user will interact with after they have successfully uploaded a tabular source file.
+This component presents the Graphical User Interface (GUI) that the Domain Expert will interact with after they have successfully uploaded a tabular source data file.

 <figure id="GUIComponent">
   <img src="/docs/img/GUIComponent.svg" width="70%" height="50%">